Is your skin dry and rough? Do you have white blotches on your cheeks and arms and or dark circles under your eyes? You may have eczema.

 Eczema is “angry” skin much like asthma is “angry” lungs.
 The defining symptom is the ITCH.

 Eczema is a broad term, a synonym for dermatitis, which simply means “inflammation of the skin”.
 When most people say eczema, they usually mean “atopic eczema”.
 This is the chronic itchy rash of childhood.
 A textbook case would begin during infancy or early childhood.
 And would present as itch scaly pink patches, especially in the folds of the arms and legs, behind the knees and elbows.

 Atopic dermatitis is part of the “atopic triad,” which also includes asthma and allergic rhinitis, also known as seasonal allergies.
 Some patients have two or all three of these conditions.

 Allergists often implicate food allergies as being the cause of eczema.
 And in fact, infants and toddlers, under the age of two, are more likely to have a food allergy or sensitivity.
-However most dermatologist agree that extensive allergy testing is usually low yield, though if you notice certain foods exacerbate your child’s eczema, it’s best to eliminate that food from his or her diet.
+However most dermatologist who see children agree that extensive allergy testing is usually low yield, though if you notice certain foods exacerbate your child’s eczema, it’s best to eliminate that food from his or her diet.